jplag/JPlag/languages/cpp/README.md

 There are differences, including:
 - `import` is extracted in Java, while `using` is not extracted due to the fact that it can be placed freely in the code.

-More syntactic elements of C/C++ may turn out to be helpful to include in the future, especially those that are newly introduced.
+More syntactic elements of C++ may turn out to be helpful to include in the future, especially those that are newly introduced.

 ### Usage

-To use the C++ frontend, add the `-l cpp2` flag in the CLI, or use a `JPlagOption` object with `new de.jplag.cpp2.CPPLanguage()` as `Language` in the Java API as described in the usage information in the [readme of the main project](https://github.com/jplag/JPlag#usage) and [in the wiki](https://github.com/jplag/JPlag/wiki/1.-How-to-Use-JPlag).
+To use the C++ frontend, add the `-l cpp` flag in the CLI, or use a `JPlagOption` object with `new de.jplag.cpp.CPPLanguage()` as `Language` in the Java API as described in the usage information in the [readme of the main project](https://github.com/jplag/JPlag#usage) and [in the wiki](https://github.com/jplag/JPlag/wiki/1.-How-to-Use-JPlag).

 ### Changes to the Grammar